ArborealAudio/OmniAmp/manual/Gamma.typ

 - *OpenGL On/Off:* On Windows and Linux, this controls whether hardware-accelerated graphics rendering is done via OpenGL or software rendering.
 If you've got a decent graphics card in your computer, this may make the UI snappier.
 Otherwise, if you don't have a graphics card or OpenGL installed on your system, enabling this will either do nothing or cause issues.

-- *HQ:* Enables 4x oversampling with minimum-phase filters.
-On by default
+- *HQ:* Enables 4x oversampling with linear-phase filters.
+Off by default to save CPU.

 - *Render HQ:* This will enable 4x oversampling when rendering.
 If HQ is too CPU-intensive for your computer, you could use this to keep aliasing out of your final mix, while getting better performance when mixing in real-time.